-1. In the Uyuni Web UI, navigate to your Red Hat Enterprise Linux 8 CLM project.
-Ensure that you have included the AppStream channels for your project.

-- 2. Click btn:Create Filter and use these parameters: - ° In the Filter Name field, type a name for the new filter. - In the Filter Type field, select Module (Stream). - In the Module Name field, type a module name.
-For example, postgresql. - ° In the Stream field, type the name of the desired stream.
+- 1. In the Uyuni Web UI, navigate to your Red Hat Enterprise Linux 8 CLM project.
+Ensure that you have included the AppStream channels for your project. - 2.
+Click btn:Create Filter and use these parameters: - $\circ~$ In the Filter Name field, type a name for the new filter. - In the Filter Type field, select Module (Stream). - In the Matcher field, select equals. - In the Module Name field, type a module name.
+For example, postgresql. - In the Stream field, type the name of the desired stream.
 For example, 10.
 If you leave this field blank, the default stream for the module is selected. - 3.
 Click [Save] to create the new filter. - 4.
 Navigate to Content Lifecycle > Projects and select your project. - 5.
-Click btn:Attach/Detach Filters, select your new AppStream filter, and click [save].
+Click btn:Attach/Detach Filters, select your new AppStream filter, and click [Save].